Academic Exclusion and Re-admission Rules – Unisa

 - Students on extended programmes may apply to the Registrar for an additional year to complete the required number of credits.

-- Students who decide not to register for a consecutive academic year must apply for a deferment; the academic year will then not be taken into consideration in calculating the number of years.
+- UNISA students who decide not to register for a consecutive academic year must apply for a deferment; the academic year is not taken into consideration in calculating the number of years.

-- Students who are excluded on grounds of poor academic performance have the right to appeal the decision through the Registrar.
+- Students excluded by UNISA on grounds of poor academic performance have the right to appeal the decision via the Registrar.

 Together We Pass is a service that provides assistance to students, which includes: